 But how do I know what CPU has been used when?

-Also available on the Overview tab of the Autonomous Database service console is a graph labeled “Number of OCPUs allocated”, which indicates exactly how many CPUs were used over time.
+Also available on the Overview tab of the Autonomous Database service console is a graph labelled “Number of OCPUs allocated”, which indicates exactly how many CPUs were used over time.

-From the graph above, you would only be charged for the additional CPUs for the period of the peaks, where the CPU goes above the base CPU of count of 4.
+From the graph above, you would only be charged for the additional CPUs for the period of the peaks, where the CPU goes above the base CPU of 4.

 What’s the difference between manual scaling and Auto Scale?